SeamlessDistribution/SeamlessDistribution.github.io/merchant/ups/index.md

 2. SEQR Unattended Payments service calls createPurchase exposed by reseller sending JSON with token (machine id).
 3. Reseller calls sendInvoice exposed by SEQR and returns the invoice reference to SEQR Unattended Payments service.
 4. Reservation details are presented to customer.
-5. Customer confirms reservation with PIN number.
+5. Customer confirms or cancels reservation with PIN number.
 6. SEQR calls notificationUrl provided in sendInvoice request.
+6. Reseller calls getPaymentStatus and retrieves reservation status.
+If RESERVED merchants proceeds to next steps.
 7. Reseller unlocks self-service machine allowing user to choose the products.
-8. Customer choose products from self-service machine.
+8. Customer chooses products from self-service machine.
 9. Reseller calls updateInvoice exposed by SEQR to change details of invoice that user will see in SEQR app.
 10. Reseller calls commitReservation to commit transaction with final amount.